nahueldsanchez/nahueldsanchez.github.io/_posts/2022-02-21-Solving-DVDChallenges-7.md

 Based on this idea I continued trying to understand what meant these two strings.

-[After reading a bit](https://medium.com/@tunatore/how-to-generate-ethereum-addresses-technical-address-generation-explanation-and-online-course-9a56359f139e) about Ethereum addressess I remembered that account addresses are derived from private keys, and those private keys are 32 bytes long.
+[After reading a bit](https://medium.com/@tunatore/how-to-generate-ethereum-addresses-technical-address-generation-explanation-and-online-course-9a56359f139e) about Ethereum addresses I remembered that account addresses are derived from private keys, and those private keys are 32 bytes long.
 This size matched the size of the strings previously found.

-I decided to generate two addressess based on these strings, assuming they were private keys.
+I decided to generate two addresses based on these strings, assuming they were private keys.
 To do this I used [Brownie](https://eth-brownie.readthedocs.io/en/stable/account-management.html)

 ```
 $ brownie accounts new t1